Quick start guide for Yoast SEO for Shopify

 Site basics

-In the site basics tab, you can choose how you want your site to look in the search results.
-Whatever you set here will be a default template for all your content types.
-You can, of course, change this default in the content editor in the Yoast SEO app.
+Under Site basics, you can choose how you your site appears in the search results.
+This acts as a default template for all your content types.
+You can override the default settings for indiviual content items in the Yoast SEO app.

 Integrations

 Yoast SEO for Shopify can also integrate with other apps.
-Currently, we have an integration with Semrush — the leading digital marketing platform.
-Activating this helps you do keyword research from inside the Yoast SEO app using data from Semrush.
+Currently, we have an integration with Semrush, the leading digital marketing platform.
+Activating this integration helps you do keyword research from inside the Yoast SEO app using Semrush data.

 SEO data migration